t-karasova/grs-samples-python/tutorial_query_expansion.md

 ## Let's get started

-This tutorial will show you how to enable the query expansion feature, which allows you to increases the recall for query terms with few results, especially long tail queries.
+This tutorial will show you how to enable the query expansion feature, which allows you to increase the recall for query terms with multiple results, especially long tail queries.

 If the query expansion disabled, only the exact search query is used, even if total size of search result is zero.